We can help you sell Group Life cover

 Auto-enrolment – an opportunity to address benefits

-With this in mind, we’re encouraging advisers to see these changes in legislation as an ideal opportunity for reviewing benefits in place.
+We're encouraging advisers to see the auto-enrolment changes as an ideal opportunity for reviewing benefits in place.
 We can help you set up a policy that includes life cover in a pension arrangement for your clients.
-This is an ideal way to secure peace of mind financially, whatever the future holds for your clients’ employees.
+This is an ideal way to secure some peace of mind financially, whatever the future holds for your clients’ employees.

 What’s needed to set up a Group Life policy?